Skip to main content

 Sixteenth Section Lands, distribution of federal offshore royalty revenues by state to counties based upon calculation by Conservation and Natural Resources Department, annual report to Governor, State Superintendent of Education, and Legislature

-This bill would provide for the annual appropriation of federal offshore royalty revenues received by the state to the Department of Conservation and Natural Resources for use in indemnifying counties for lost sixteenth section lands pursuant to department inventory calculations.
+• Annual appropriation of federal offshore royalty revenues to the Department of Conservation and Natural Resources for indemnifying counties for lost sixteenth section lands, to be distributed annually when funds are available and according to a specified methodology.

 Subjects